EducationNutritionParentingFestive Fun in The Kitchen With Mandy Sacher

 • Using cookie cutters dipped in non-toxic paint, create a stack of festive wrapping paper using brown paper, newspaper, or baking paper.

-• Purchase smoothie cups and decorate them before filling them up.
+• Purchase smoothie cups and decorate them before filling them with this delicious Banana and Cinnamon Smoothie.

 • Cut up oranges into thin slices and dry them out in the oven to create traditional string decorations.
 You can also use cinnamon stick stars to add another festive element.